Economists play a hugely important role in any country.

 Lakeland University offers a business-specific economics degree for its online students.
 It confers the Bachelor of Business Administration with a Concentration in Business Economics, a program that can be completed wholly online.
 This university is regionally accredited by the NCACS THLC.

 The B.B.A. in Business Economics from Lakeland University requires a total of 120 credit hours.
 There are no on-campus residency requirements or internships needed for the completion of this program.
 Sample courses include:

 - Economics of Sports

 - Money, Banking and National Income

 Earning a B.B.A. in Business Economics online is a great way for any working student to begin building a strong foundation in business.
 This program, which has a general emphasis on business, allows students to obtain specialized knowledge in economics and how it influences the working business world.
 The degree is also a great stepping stool for further graduate education, which can lead to leadership opportunities in the business sector.

-Ashford University has one of the online accredited degrees in economics.
-This school confers the Bachelor of Arts in Economics, a program that is specially accredited by the IACBE.
+University of Arizona Global Campus (UAGC) has one of the online accredited degrees in economics.
+This school confers the Bachelor of Arts in Business Administration, a program that is specially accredited by the IACBE.
 The school is regionally accredited by the WASC SCUC.